MOHAPY24/EtherStratum/README.md

 ![example_photo](Screenshot_20251004_113553.png)

+## THIS PROJECT HAS BEEN SCRAPPED, THERE WILL BE 0 NEW UPDATES OR FIXES

 # EtherStratum 🌠

 **EtherStratum** (1.2.1 "Danio") is a lightweight, developer-focused Debian-based distribution installer.
 It’s designed to seamlessly run on **any Debian/Ubuntu-based system**, providing a fully configured desktop, essential development tools, OPSEC utilities, ready to go out-of-the-box.